Maxteabag/RepoLauncher/README.md

 # Repo Launcher

-A fast .NET global tool for launching development workspaces with Windows Terminal and VSCode.
+A fast cross-platform .NET global tool for launching development workspaces with your favorite terminal and IDE.

 ## Installation